stolostron/thanos-metrics-analyzer/README.md

 Output :
    - Go to the logs folder and look for .csv files with recommendations.
 CSV files are named after the index order of the thanos url.

+For more details understanding on how the system works, proceed [here](doc/details.md)